Arena Lacrosse League: History

 Founded by Paul St. John in the summer of 2016, the ALL began with six teams for their first season in the winter of 2017.
 Oshawa Outlaws, Paris RiverWolves, Peterborough Timbermen, Six Nations Snipers, St. Catharines Shockwave and Toronto Monarchs were the original six of the ALL.

 Oshawa Outlaws defeated the Toronto Monarchs 11–10 in the first league championship game played on April 9, 2017, at Tribute Communities Centre in Oshawa.
 The Outlaws were the regular season winner with a 10–4 record.

 Season two included expansion with the Whitby Steelhawks.
-Toronto Monarchs finished with a league-best 11–3 regular season, but were eliminated in the semifinals by Whitby who would go on to capture the ALL Cup by defeating Paris RiverWolves 12–10 on April 8, 2018, at the Toronto Rock Athletic Centre.
+Toronto Monarchs finished with a league-best 11–3 regular season, but were eliminated in the semifinals by Whitby who went on to capture the ALL Cup by defeating Paris RiverWolves 12–10 on April 8, 2018, at the Toronto Rock Athletic Centre.

 In November 2018 the ALL partnered with the National Lacrosse League.
 It will serve as a development league for the NLL.

 The 2020 ALL season was stopped two weeks prior to the completion of the regular season due to Covid-19 virus.
 The Whitby Steelhawks were leading at the time of the stoppage and crowned 2020 regular season champions.
 The 2021 ALL season was wiped out completely by the virus.

 Expansion in the west happened prior to the 2022 season when a four-team division was announced.
 All games to be played at the Langley Events Centre.
 The four team division was officially named the "ALL West".
+The two divisions do not play each other.

 Prior to the 2022 ALL season the St. Catharines Shockwave officially changed their name to the Ohsweken Bears and continued to play their home game at the Iroquois Lacrosse Arena.
 With the addition to the ALL West, the Ontario seven team division was officially named "ALL East".
+The Six Nations Snipers won the 2022 eastern championship, defeating the Steelhawks 16-11, and the Sea Spray claimed the first western title, after beating the Grizzlies 2 games to 1.